-But then you have humans with unusual traits that exist somewhere in the north who have a kind of coloration that is different from the coloration of most humans.
-These differences have nothing to do with the color of the skin, hair, or eyes, but rather the biological systems that create such color within the eyes and hair.
-The existence of this different hair and skin color does not make much sense from an evolutionary standpoint because humans that have brown hair and eyes as well as skin that is adaptable to any kind of environment from scorching deserts to cold forests.
-In fact, the existence of light brown hair and very light skin that live in predominantly cold areas such as Iceland and Norway who have adapted to their cold environment through these lighter variations of hair, eyes, and skin.
-So then why do people with blue eyes and light yellow hair exist despite there being no evolutionary reason for them to do so?
+But then you have humans with unusual traits that exist in the north of Europe who have a kind of coloration that is exceptionally different from the coloration of most humans.
+These differences have nothing to do with the color of the skin, hair, or eyes, but rather the biological systems that create such color within the eyes, skin, and hair.
+In fact, the existence of these non-black colors does not make much sense from an evolutionary standpoint because humans that have brown hair, eyes & skin are able to & have adapted to all kinds of environments from scorching deserts to cold forests.
+In fact, the existence of light brown hair and very light skin is proof of this adaptation of brown coloration towards colder climates such as the Inuits and Mountain Dwellers.
+So then why do people with non-black coloration or blue eyes and light yellow hair exist despite there being no evolutionary reason for them to do so?

-The answer to these very questions is that the traits of blue eyes and light-yellow hair are not variations of usual human coloration.
-Normal human coloration is black or brown because within the hair, eyes, and skin thee are specialized cells called melanocytes that create organelles called melanosomes which deposit themselves into neighboring cells, through the dendrites of melanocytes, where the amount and concentration of melanosomes within the cells determine the degree of brown coloration for a person.
-When these melanocytes are absent from skin and hair cells; it turns the skin and hair into a white translucent color while the eyes are bright red due to the presence of blood vessels within the eye.
+The answer to this very question is that blue eyes and light-yellow hair are not variations of human coloration.
+Common brown human coloration is produced within the hair, eyes, and skin through specialized cells called melanocytes which create organelles called melanosomes which are deposited into neighboring cells in large numbers, through the dendrites of melanocytes, where the amount and concentration of melanosomes within the pigmented cells determine the degree of brown coloration within the body, especially the skin.
+When these melanocytes are absent from skin and hair cells; it leaves the skin and hair into a white translucent color while the eyes are bright red due to the presence of blood vessel exposure within the iris.
 Here is a diagram of dark pigmentation for reference.

-But when it comes to the mechanism of coloration for blue eyes; the following excerpt by the Journal of Physical Chemistry describes the different non-variable mechanism that produces blue irides. ”The most characteristic and most readily observed properties of the so-called 'Tyndall blues^^ (of third media) are 1.
+But when it comes to the mechanism of coloration for blue eyes; the following passage by the Journal of Physical Chemistry describes the different non-variable mechanism that produces blue irides. ”The most characteristic and most readily observed properties of the so-called 'Tyndall blues^^ (of third media) are 1.
 Minute particles, <0.6m, of different refractive indexes from the surrounding medium.
 2. Scattered light is blue; transmitted light is yellowish.
 3. Scattered light is more or less polarized; vibration in-plane normal to the direction of the incident beam.
 Other properties, such as changes in swelling, permeation, pressure, etc. are applicable only when the particles are pores or cavities.
 The aim of this investigation was to demonstrate either that a blue pigment was present, or that the blue was of the typical Tyndall type, analogous to the blue of the sky, smoke, skimmed milk, blue feathers, etc. Human material was not available but the same methods may be applied to it as were employed in this study.